chartjs/Chart.js/docs/developers/api.md

 ## .reset()

 Reset the chart to its state before the initial animation.
-A new animation can then be triggered using `update`.
+A new animation can then be triggered using `update`

 ```javascript
 myLineChart.reset();